Ask the Expert: Exercise Injuries

 If you have a lower extremity injury, I always encourage people to elevate the body part that’s in pain as they are icing it.

-How do we know when to go to the doctor?
+How do we know when to go to see a healthcare provider?

 Dr. Herbst: If the pain lingers for more that one or two weeks, even after resting and activity modification, that is a good indicator you many need have it checked out, in case there is something more serious going on.

-A good rule of thumb: Tend to it at home on your own, and modify your activities.
-If it's still bothering you in a week or two, see your doctor.
+A good rule of thumb: Tend to it at home on your own and modify your activities.
+If it's still bothering you in a week or two, see your HCP.

 Is there anything else we need to know?